hapax/hapax.github.io/assets/chuzenji.md

 I pick one at random and knock quietly; nothing.
 I knock harder.
 After a few minutes, a blob appears behind the frosted glass, resolving as the door opens into a thin and somewhat frayed woman in her late 30s.
-She conducts me inside apologetically, and between her broken English and my broken Japanese,
+She conducts me inside apologetically.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>